junuxyz/mlsys-notes/notes/llm-inference-intro-p1.md

   <sub>Figure 14.
 Activation memory is typically much smaller than model weights in decode, though it grows with larger prefills and larger batches.</sub>
 </p>

-After the model is loaded, most of the $80\,\text{GB}$ budget is already occupied.
+After the model is loaded, most of the $80 \text{GB}$ budget is already occupied.
 The remaining headroom goes to KV cache, activation and workspace buffers, and runtime overhead.
-In practice, usable headroom is smaller than the naive $80\,\text{GB} - 64\,\text{GB}$ because CUDA and the serving stack also consume memory.
+In practice, usable headroom is smaller than the naive $80 \text{GB} - 64 \text{GB}$ because CUDA and the serving stack also consume memory.

 <p align="center">
   <img src="../assets/notes/llm-inference-intro-p1/llm-inference-intro-p1-15.png" width="540" />